 Harp.
-The principality heals 1d8 HP.
-It cannot be brought above the nearest 1/3rd HP threshold.
+The principality heals 1d8 hp.
+It cannot be brought above the nearest 1/3rd hp threshold.

 Scroll.
 The principality reads a holy commandment from a scroll.
-Target lawful creature within earshot must save vs. paralysis or obey the command.
+Target lawful creature within earshot must save vs. wands or obey the command.
 Principalities issue simple, direct commands and never command the target to harm themselves.
 Typically, the target is commanded to subdue their allies and prevent them from fighting further.

 Type V: Galgalim